kparc/k/README.md

 k installer

-a lightweight npm script to install/update the latest development version of 𝒌 from the official anaconda.org channel.
+a lightweight npm script to install/update the latest development version of 𝒌 from the official anaconda.org channel

 ### usage